The Wye Valley Way | |

 For quite a long time (and distance) we marched along and only when it became obvious that we were heading back out into unpopulated greenbelt did we stop and consider our position.
 It was obvious that Whitebrook did not lie in this direction.
 Colin managed to get a signal for his mobile phone and opened up a map utility.
 He nodded as if confirming his suspicions and gave me the bad news.
 We should have turned left at the finger post at the bottom of the

-Walking into Cleddon
+Walking into Cleddon |

 It was now very late in the day and it was highly likely that we would reach the car in darkness and of course nether of us had bothered to pack a head torch – another schoolboy error.
 I was considering Tump Farm and its scary bull and how I wasn't looking forward to walking past him again in the gathering twilight when Colin stopped and pointed to his left.

 The track climbed steadily, and then we entered a long grassy field which also continued relentlessly uphill.
 By the time it levelled out my knee was throbbing and my legs were jelly.
-We were now high above the road and Tump Farm, and had in effect climbed the monster slope that Colin had commented on not so long before, when the world was nice and flat and the end had seemed so near.
+We were now high above the road and had in effect climbed the monster slope that Colin had commented on not so long before, when the world was nice and flat and the end had seemed so near.
 We filed along the field and then down a scrubby sort of wild meadow.
 The ground fell sharply away before us, tumbling down to a thick hedgerow and any sign of the track we had been on, or further signposts, were nowhere to be seen.
 Colin began edging down the slope and I made my way down after him, wincing with the effort and resigned to the awful fact that we would probably have to climb back up this horrible gradient in a short while.
 Sure enough at the base of the incline our progress was halted by the hedgerow and (worse) a barbed wire fence.
 It was hugely frustrating because we could just make out the lane that led to Whitebrook beyond the hedge, but there was the sound of a running brook in the gloom of the thicket so with this and the barbed wire our way was blocked.
 Colin muttered darkly and began hacking his way along the hedge looking for a break, or a gate, or better yet another sign post.
 With resignation I turned and began to inch back up the steep grassy flank of the hill, asking my knees and legs to do things which they no longer wanted to participate in.
-It took a long while to gain the top and two thirds of the way up I was forced to take a break, lying prone and for the first time I can ever recall, feeling sick with exertion.
+It took a long while to gain the top and two thirds of the way up I was forced to take a break, lying prone and for the first time I can ever recall on a hike, feeling nauseous with exertion.
 Colin passed me wordlessly, his face crumpled and unhappy.

 “What larks we're having” he might have thrown me as he laboured by.
 But he didn't.

 I slowly retraced my footsteps remembering, as best I could, how we had got up here, I would cross the rugged ground, head back along the grassy field with its far side dropping down to the open gate and from there to the little track leading down to the road.
 Unfortunately the open gate wasn't where it should have been and instead I found myself staring at a locked five bar gate and an electric fence.
 Somehow I must have gone astray so I turned about and eddied around in a wide circle to the very same corner and the same locked gate.
 I did this pointless manoeuvre three times before I had to accept that I was lost, on top of being lost.
 I couldn’t understand it; there were only two fields up on this high ground and I was in one of them.
 The other was a tussocky paddock dotted with cow pats and I knew for sure we had never entered that one.
 So where the sodding hell had the open gate gone?
-It was as if the electric fence had magically sprouted whilst we were busy killing ourselves on the horrible grassy slope.
+It was as if the electric fence had magically sprouted whilst we were toiling up and down that horrible grassy slope.

+I took stock of the situation.
+I was alone, it was getting dark, and I was either too tired or too stupid to work out how to get back down to the road.
 I had to devise a cunning plan.
 I could see two buildings from where I stood.
 Tump Farm, down below me in the valley and a white cottage perched atop yet a further sloping pasture away to my left.
 I discounted visiting Tump Farm with its cow shit and its

-A view of the Wye Valley
+A view of the Wye Valley |

 “Awright?”
 He said as I opened the door, as if he'd just picked me up at a bus stop.